ramanishsingh/IPL_hotstar/README.md

 i) Install conda

-ii) Create "hotstar" environment from the environment.yml file
+ii) Create "hotstar" environment from the environment.yml file :conda env create -f environment.yml  .
+And then activate it: conda activate hotstar.

 iii) Install Google chrome version 89 OR put the latest version of chromedriver (https://chromedriver.storage.googleapis.com/index.html?path=89.0.4389.23/) in the hotstar folder and also install latest chrome version